jsguerra/astro-pico-blog/README.md

 # Astro Pico CSS Blog

+> The main purpose of this build is to be used as a started template to build a blog or general site.

 An Astro setup with Pico CSS for styling.

-Functional search page using Reactjs component and built in pagination for the blog.
+**Features**
+* Functional Search page
+* Pagination
+* Astro Collections
+* Central Config
+* Draft option

 ## 🧞 Commands